 COVID-19 VACCINATION + BOOSTERS FOR CANCER PATIENTS AND SURVIVORS

-Vaccination for cancer patients under treatment and survivors followed by a BOOSTER shot is HIGHLY RECOMMENDED.
+Vaccination for cancer patients under treatment and survivors followed by BOOSTER shots is HIGHLY RECOMMENDED.
 Click on this link to complete your registration on the MOPH vaccination platform.

 Consult our specialists for more information on COVID-19 vaccination BOOSTER shots.
-Vaccination booster shots are recommended for cancer patients aged 18 years and older 6 months after receiving the second dose.
+Vaccination booster shots are recommended for cancer patients 4 months after receiving the second dose.

-Anyone 60 years and older is eligible to receive a 3rd BOOSTER dose at AUBMC provided the 2nd dose was taken before May 15, 2021 and the person has not been infected with covid-19 after that date.
-Appointments through this booking link.
+Anyone 12 years or older is eligible to receive a 3rd and 4th BOOSTER dose at AUBMC provided the 2nd dose was taken 4 months prior.

 NKBCI TAKES PART IN THE COVID19 GLOBAL CANCER TASKFORCE